CasellaJr/CNN---A-Large-Scale-dataset-for-Fish-Classification/README.md

 ## Usage

-Upload the dataset provided on your Google Drive.\n Load the .ipynb notebook on Google Colaboratory, and you will be able to run the cells.
+Upload the dataset provided on your Google Drive.

+Load the .ipynb notebook on Google Colaboratory, and you will be able to run the cells.

 ## Contributing